 Your business relies on nature and the outdoors, but nature is unpredictable and fickle.
 All it takes is a nasty storm to flood your rivers or an equipment malfunction on your ziplines before your business has to shut down for a few hours or more.
 Every minute you're shut down means lost revenue for you.

 Business interruption insurance compensates you for lost income if your business cannot operate as normal due to damage that is covered under your commercial property insurance policy, such as fire or water damage.
 This type of insurance covers the revenue you would have earned based on your financial records, had the incident not occurred.
 The policy also covers continuing operating expenses such as rent, electricity, and ordinary payroll.

 If one of your employees receives an injury or becomes ill due to a work-related occurrence, you are required by law to have the proper coverage in place.

-Make sure you cover the unique risks you face with contractor insurance.
+Make sure you cover the unique risks you face.

 - Click on the hotspots.